cylmat/cheats/VIM-cheats.md

 :g/console/g/two/d   - Find "console", then "two" inside it, then delete :5,18g/^foo/s/^.\{-}=/

+Caution
+:g/FOO/d _   ("_" in the "d _" command ensures registers and clipboards are not changed)

 Macro
 :g/^fu.*().{$/normal! @e (exec macro "e" on each "function(){..." )